WebAssembly/module-linking/proposals/module-linking/Subtyping.md

 that's being instantiated.
 This also enables embedders to work with instances supplied to satisfy a list of function imports.
 For example embedders would take a singular "wasi instance" to satisfy all wasi function imports from a module.

+## Breaking change?!

+This entire interpretation of imports relies on the aforementioned breaking change, which is to disallow two import directives with the same names.
+The rationale for this breaking change is:

+* It's expected that in practice different import directives with the same name is exceedingly rare.
+So far the only confirmed cases are in test harnesses where you might import `console.log` with two signatures for example.
+It's hoped we can [collect data](https://bugzilla.mozilla.org/show_bug.cgi?id=1647791) to back up this claim.

+* Another hope is that the spec can change to disallow duplicate imports, but enginess with backwards-compatibility guarantees could deviate from the spec in this regard and allow duplicate import strings in older modules.
+This way engines that can could follow the spec exactly, and if necessary engines wouldn't have to break existing content.